Checkstyle

 Checkstyle is a static code analysis tool used in software development for checking if Java source code is compliant with specified coding rules.

 Originally developed by Oliver Burn back in 2001, the project is maintained by a team of developers from around the world.

-The current stable release is version 10.5.0 which supports Java versions from 11 to 17.
+The current stable release is version 12.1.2 which supports Java versions from 17.

 Advantages and limits

-The programming style adopted by a software development project can help to ensure that the code is compliant with good programming practices which improve the quality, readability, re-usability of the code and may reduce the cost of development.
+The programming style adopted by a software development project can help to ensure that the code is compliant with good programming practices which improve the quality, readability, and re-usability of the code and may reduce the cost of development.
 The checks performed by Checkstyle are mainly limited to the presentation of the code.
 These checks do not confirm the correctness or completeness of the code.
 Checkstyle rules are not programming style, they are merely rules for formatting the code.
-These are just restrictions taking away freedom of structuring the code because someone invented enforcing strict rules in formatting the code believing that it would be better for programmers for some productivity reasons, no evidence support these claim nor serious studies were conducted to examine the thesis.

 Examples of available modules

 Checkstyle defines a set of available modules, each of which provides rules checking with a configurable level of strictness (mandatory, optional...).
 Each rule can raise notifications, warnings, and errors.
 For example, Checkstyle can examine the following: